 - Control issues are rearing their head and you’re alienating others.

 Rebel-rouser Uranus governs technology and future-forward thinking, and is the celestial ruler of freedom fighter Aquarius.
-When Uranus stations direct, there could be:
+When Uranus stations direct or during its pre-retrograde shadow, there could be:

 - Rebellion against authority or structure.